frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 Let us not forget, either, Our Mother the Blessed Virgin, as we ask her to help us to sanctify our work and the ordinary things of each day.
 We shouldn\'t forget to offer something to her each day, a particular hour of work or study, with each day better than the previous one, and more perfectly done.

 Let us turn to St. Joseph and ask him to teach us the basic virtues that we must live in the exercise of our profession.
-St. Josemaría says: "I am sure Joseph knew how to lend a hand in many difficulties, with his work well done.
-His skilled work was carried out in the service of others, to brighten by its perfection the lives of other families in their neighborhood; and with a smile, a friendly word, a casual remark, he would restore faith and happiness to those in danger of losing them."
+St. Josemaría says: "I am sure Joseph knew how to lend a hand in many difficulties, with work well done.
+His skilled work was carried out in the service of others, to brighten by its perfection the lives of other families in their neighborhood; and with a smile, a friendly word, an apparently casual remark, he would restore faith and happiness to those in danger of losing them" (J. Escrivá, *Christ Is Passing By*, Point 51).

 Close to Jesus, we would find Mary, ready to teach us all the little ways and tricks to improve the quality of our work as we grow along the pilgrimage of our vocation.